AzulEterno/oph5spdtst/README.md

 > Based on https://github.com/openspeedtest/Speed-Test

+## Motivation
 Current web speed test has a lots of limitations, like has to use another port or needs to consume a lots of memory.
-I will try to bind this service into existing luci web ports.
+Which does not play nicely with limited space for OpenWRT Devices.

+## Note

+1. This package has been verified to my configuration.
+2. Use nginx to achieve best result.
+3. Takes 5MB runtime memory to store temp download file.
+4. Use http may achieve better performance due to no encryption cost.